VarinderPanesar/ask-chatgpt-php/README.md

 # ask-chatgpt-php
-This repository contains a PHP script that integrates with OpenAI's ChatGPT API to send questions and receive responses in real-time.
-It provides a simple solution for integrating AI-powered conversations into PHP-based applications.
+This repository provides a simple PHP script to interact with OpenAI's ChatGPT API.
+It allows users to ask questions and receive AI-powered responses, making it easy to integrate ChatGPT functionality into PHP applications.

+**Features**
+Send questions to OpenAI's ChatGPT.
+Receive real-time responses.
+Simple and easy-to-use integration.

+**Requirements**
+PHP 7.4 or later
+OpenAI API Key
+cURL extension enabled